Couples? Know yourself!

-In Part I we established that a romantic relationship is not about two stereotyped genders coming together, but, a partnership between two unique individuals.
+Men aren't from Mars.
+Women aren't from Venus.
+A romantic relationship is not about two stereotyped genders coming together, but, a partnership between two unique individuals.
 It is a contract between personalities, and personalities transcend genders.
-Therefore, to be a thriving couple you should first assess and understand your partner's personality, as much as your partner must assess and understand yours.
+To be a thriving couple, you should therefore first assess and understand your partner's personality, as much as your partner must assess and understand yours.
 How to do that?

 'Most marital arguments cannot be resolved.
 Couples spend years after years trying to change each other's mind - but it can't be done.
 This is because most of their disagreements are rooted in fundamental differences of lifestyle, personality, or values.
 By fighting over these differences, all they succeed in doing is wasting their time and harming their marriage.'